Bernard-Henri Lévy: 1980s and 1990s

 In 1981, Lévy published L'Idéologie française ("The French Ideology"), in which he offers a dark picture of French history.
 It was strongly criticised for its journalistic character and unbalanced approach to French history by Marxism-critic Raymond Aron.

 In the 1990s, Lévy called for European and American intervention in the Bosnian War during the breakup of Yugoslavia.
 He spoke about the Serb POW camps which were holding Bosniaks.
 He referred to the Jewish experience in the Holocaust as providing a lesson that mass murder cannot be ignored by those in other nations.

 At the end of the 1990s, with Benny Lévy and Alain Finkielkraut, Lévy founded an Institute on Levinassian Studies at Jerusalem, in honour of Emmanuel Levinas.

 2000s

 Through the 2000s, Lévy argued that the world must pay more attention to the crisis in Darfur.

 In 2006, Lévy joined the British debate over Muslim women's veils by said to The Jewish Chronicle that wearing a veil had the effect of dehumanizing the wearer by hiding her face –and suggested, alluding to a passage by Emmanuel Levinas, that "the veil is an invitation to rape".

 In August 2008, Lévy interviewed the President of Georgia, Mikheil Saakashvili, during the Russia-Georgian War.

-In 2009, Lévy signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.
+In 2009, Lévy started a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.